Namitha-anna-koshy/Smart-Solar-Tracking-System-With-Automated-Blinds/README.md

 ---

 ## ▶️ How to Run
-1.Open Arduino IDE.
+1. Open Arduino IDE.
-2.Plug in your UNO.
+2. Plug in your UNO.
-3.PRAY.
+3. PRAY.
-4.Upload the code.
+4. Upload the code.
-5.Watch the servos vibe with the sun like they’re in a slow-mo music video.
+5. Watch the servos vibe with the sun like they’re in a slow-mo music video.

 ---